Chamarr/Portfolio/README.md

 Hi!

 My name is Chamarr Auber and this is my personal portfolio website.
-This website is to demonstrate and practice my ability in frontend development.
+This website is to demonstrate and practice my ability in full stack development.
 This will be the inital version with more features going to be added soon.

 Thank you.